GenOM: Ontology Matching with Description Generation and Large Language Model

 Here, $z_{\texttt{YES}}$ denotes the logit corresponding to the token \texttt{YES}.
-The resulting probability serves as the model’s confidence in semantic equivalence for a given concept pair.
+The probability $P(\texttt{YES})$ then serves as the model’s confidence in semantic equivalence for the given concept pair.
 Concept pairs with $P(\texttt{YES})$ exceeding a predefined threshold are retained for alignment.

 Using token-level likelihoods as confidence estimates has been shown to correlate with model correctness in controlled-output settings, particularly when the answer space is restricted to a small set of discrete labels \cite{kadavath2022language,si2022prompting}.
 In our case, the mapping judgement is explicitly formulated as a binary decision (\texttt{YES}/\texttt{NO}), making token probability a natural and computationally efficient confidence proxy.
 This probability-based scoring approach substantially reduces inference time, eliminates the need for generating full-length textual responses, and provides a straightforward decision rule while maintaining high alignment precision.

-\subsubsection{Post-processing and Result Fusion}
+\paragraph{5)Post-processing and Result Fusion}

 To ensure the quality and reliability of the final alignment output, we apply a post-processing stage to filter and refine the candidate correspondences generated by the LLM.
 This stage relies on two thresholds, $\lambda_{\text{prob}}$ and $\lambda_{\text{cs}}$, which control confidence-based and similarity-based filtering, respectively.